-The articles of the Corporation provide for a minimum of 3 and a maximum of 15 directors.
-By resolution of the shareholders of the Corporation dated July 22, 1998, the Board of Directors is empowered to determine the number of directors from time to time.
-At the Board meeting on November 23, 2006 the number of directors was set at 6.
-The number of directors to be elected at this meeting is 6.
+The articles of the Corporation provide for a minimum of 3 and a maximum of 15 directors and the Board of Directors is empowered to determine the number of directors from time to time.
+The Board currently consists of 7 members and at the Board meeting on November 22, 2007 the Board determined that the number of directors to be elected at this meeting would be 6.